Renting To Family Members: The Law In The UK

 Put simply, a lender may believe:

-The bottom line is the lender may be worried about issues affecting how much you earn from the property so it is always a good idea to speak with your lender about their criteria when it comes to renting to family and friends – and you should do this before you promise the property to someone.
+The bottom line is the lender may be worried about issues affecting how much you earn from the property.
+Therefore, it’s always a good idea to speak with your lender about their criteria when it comes to renting to family and friends – and you should do this before you promise the property to someone.

 Whether you are renting to strangers or to a family member, you always need a tenancy agreement.

-But the main reason why landlords will ask for a deposit is to pay for any damage or lost items when the tenancy ends.
+The main reason why landlords will ask for a deposit is to pay for any damage or lost items when the tenancy ends.
+And while you might not expect a family member to cause any damage or lose your things, do you really want to risk it?

-Placing the deposit with an independent third party makes it easier for the tenant to get their deposit back after leaving the property and having followed the agreement’s terms.
+Placing the deposit with an independent third party makes it easier for the tenant to get their deposit back after leaving the property.

 Also, you should read the Tenant Fees Act 2019 because landlords are restricted from charging tenants for some damage including wear and tear issues.

-We have already highlighted that mortgage lenders tend to be wary when a landlord rents a property to a friend or family member.
+However, as we have already highlighted, mortgage lenders tend to be wary when a landlord rents a property to a friend or family member.

-One reason for this is that a buy to let mortgage lender will usually insist that the rent you charge is at least 125% higher than the mortgage costs every month.
+A buy-to-let mortgage lender will usually insist that the rent you charge is at least 120% of your monthly mortgage payments.

 This may mean that as a landlord you’re in no position to offer family or friends a discount on the rent – and the lender won’t allow you to let them live in your property for free.